plblum/jivs/README.md

 -   <a href="#validationmanager">`ValidationManager class`</a> – The "face" of this API.
 Your validation-related UI elements will need access to it to do their work.
 It's where you configure the `ValueHosts`, get access to a `ValueHost`, validate, and get the validation results.
 It is supported by these types:
     + <a href="#builder_and_vmconfig">`ValidationManagerConfig type`</a> – An object that describes all ValueHosts and their Validators.
-    + <a href="#builder_and_vmconfig">`ValidationManagerConfigBuilder class`</a> – Also known as the Builder API, use it to configure the ValidationManager class.
+    + <a href="#builder_and_vmconfig">`ValidationManagerConfigBuilder class`</a> – Also known as the Builder object, use it to configure the ValidationManager class.
 Internally, it prepares the `ValidationManagerConfig type`.
-    + <a href="#builder_and_vmconfig">`ValidationManagerConfigModifier class`</a> – Also known as the Modifier API, use it to change the configuration once the ValidationManager has been created.
+    + <a href="#builder_and_vmconfig">`ValidationManagerConfigModifier class`</a> – Also known as the Modifier object, use it to change the configuration once the ValidationManager has been created.
 Internally, it modifies the `ValidationManagerConfig type`.

 -   <a href="#conditions">`Condition classes`</a> – Classes that evaluate value(s) against a rule
     to see if those values conform. `Condition classes` exist for each